Knowledge Activation: AI Skills as the Institutional Knowledge Primitive for Agentic Software Development: Abstract

 This paper introduces \emph{Knowledge Activation}, a framework that addresses this bottleneck by specializing AI Skills---the open standard for agent-consumable knowledge---into structured, governance-aware \emph{Atomic Knowledge Units} (AKUs) designed for institutional knowledge delivery.
 Rather than retrieving documents for interpretation, AKUs deliver action-ready specifications---encoding what to do, which tools to use, what constraints to respect, and where to go next---so that agents act correctly and the engineers working with them receive institutionally grounded guidance without reconstructing organizational context from scratch.

 AKUs are designed not as isolated artifacts but as interconnected nodes.
 Each AKU declares its relationships to others, forming a composable knowledge graph that agents traverse at runtime---compressing onboarding, reducing cross-team friction, and eliminating the correction cascades that currently degrade both agent performance and developer productivity.
 The paper formalizes the resource constraints that make this architecture necessary, specifies the AKU schema and deployment architecture, and grounds long-term maintenance in knowledge commons practice.
+We additionally report an enterprise deployment of the framework at Yahoo, where an anonymous survey of 67 engineers establishes statistically significant developer-experience improvements (large to very large effect sizes on all four perceived-experience drivers, a mean of 2.6 hours per week saved per engineer, a Net Promoter Score of $+35$, and no significant difference detected across business units) consistent with the framework's structural claims.
 For practitioners, the core implication is direct: the organizations that architect their institutional knowledge for the agentic era will outperform those that invest solely in model capability.